Requirements & Supported Environments

 cpa-api.app.Instance FQDN

-Serves as the gateway for Control Panel Application (CPA) A Control Panel Application (CPA) is an app that is installed on a compatible multifunction printer (MFP) and aids in the release of held print jobs, authentication for secure printing, and simple scanning functions. service.
+Serves as the gateway for the Control Panel Application (CPA) An app installed on a compatible multifunction device (MFD) that aids in the release of held print jobs, supports authentication for secure printing, and provides simple scanning functionality. service.

 cpp-api.Instance FQDN